 Request-plane transport is independent of KV event transport.
 The request plane (DYN_REQUEST_PLANE or --request-plane) controls how requests reach workers.
 KV events use NATS in JetStream or NATS Core modes, or ZMQ when --event-plane zmq is set.
 With --event-plane zmq and --discovery-backend file or mem, the router can run without etcd or NATS.
 When using a NATS-based event plane, NATS is initialized automatically; set NATS_SERVER=nats://... to override the default localhost:4222.

-When --router-kv-overlap-score-weight is set to 0, no KV indexer is created and prefix matching is disabled.
-When --no-router-kv-events is set, a KV indexer is still created but no event subscriber is launched; the router predicts cache state from its own routing decisions with TTL-based expiration and pruning.
+When --router-kv-overlap-score-credit is set to 0, no KV indexer is created and prefix matching is disabled.
+When --no-router-kv-events is set, a KV indexer is still created but no event subscriber is launched; the router predicts cache state from its own routing decisions with TTL-based expiration.

 Backend KV event publishing is independent of the frontend’s --no-router-kv-events flag.
 The frontend flag controls whether the router consumes events; backend flags control whether workers publish them.
 If the router is not consuming events, workers that still publish will waste resources but cause no harm.